opentext-idol/idol-containers-toolkit/helm/idol-nifi/README.md

 | prometheus-adapter | object | Default configuration to support `idol-nifi` autoscaling.
 See values.yaml for details. | `prometheus-adapter` sub-chart configuration Required for auto-scaling.
 See https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-adapter |
 | usingTLS | bool | `false` | whether ports are configured to use TLS (https). |
 | zookeeper.resources | object | `{"limits":{"cpu":"200m","memory":"500Mi"},"requests":{"cpu":"200m","memory":"500Mi"}}` | https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits |

-## Scaling NiFi

-When `nifi.autoScaling.enabled` is set to `true`, some considerations must be made in order for the NiFi cluster to usefully scale.

-* `Load Balance Strategy` on NiFi connections - When creating a NiFi flow, connections can be configured to load balance across the NiFi cluster (see https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#Load_Balancing ).
-Some connections in the NiFi flow must be configured to a value other than `Do not load balance` to enable NiFi FlowFiles to be distributed across the cluster.
-Setting the `Load Balance Strategy` to `Round Robin` for some connections is recommended for even load balancing.

-* Scaling metrics specified in `nifi.autoScaling.metrics` - When autoscaling NiFi, appropriate metrics must be chosen for effective scaling.
-Values.yaml specifies two scaling metrics by default:
-    * Total number of FlowFiles queued, per NiFi cluster node - If there are more than 20,000 FlowFiles queued (on average) per NiFi cluster node, this will cause the NiFi cluster to scale up.
-    * Average queue utilization, per NiFi cluster node - If the queue utilization exceeds 25% (on average) per NiFi cluster node, this will cause the NiFi cluster to scale up.

-  These metrics can be used as is, with custom limits, or you can specify your own scaling metrics based upon any Prometheus metric(s).

-To run a NiFi cluster, you may need to use an external database for storing state information.
-Many NiFi Ingest processors need to store state information.
-For example, IDOL Connectors store information about what they have retrieved from a data repository.
-This information needs to be in an external database so that it is accessible to all of the nodes in the cluster.
-Configure the connection to your database server by creating a database service.
-When you configure the IDOL connectors in your data flow, set the property `State Database Service` to the name of the database service that you created.

-The files that your connectors download from your data repositories must also be accessible to all of the nodes in a cluster.
-When you configure your connectors, set the property `adv:IngestSharedPath` to a location, such as a shared folder, that is accessible from all of the nodes in the cluster.
-Alternatively, set the property `adv:FlowFileEmbedFiles` to `TRUE`, so that the binary file content is included in the FlowFiles created by the connector.

 ----------------------------------------------
 Autogenerated from chart metadata using [helm-docs v1.13.1](https://github.com/norwoodj/helm-docs/releases/v1.13.1)